Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-**Note:** A string like `1806-02` does not match a valid ISO date because it is missing the required day portion(), which means that it is not acceptable input to the XPath `format-date()` function.
+**Note:** A string like `1806-02` does not match a valid ISO date because it is missing the required day portion, which means that it is not acceptable input to the XPath `format-date()` function.
 At the same time, we want to group our documents for facet purposes by just year and month, so we don’t want to include the day in the facet value.
 We meet those requirements by using just the `1806-02` portion of the date as the second-level facet value (so that all articles from the same month of the same year are grouped and counted together) and then appending `-01` to each value before passing it into `format-date()` with a picture string of `"[MNn] [Y]"` for rendering.
 Adding a fake day maps the facet value onto a valid ISO date that is correct for our purposes, and our picture string then ignores the day component and outputs only the month and year.

 ----